mozilla/ecosystem-platform/docs/reference/metrics.md

 To obtain edit access, ask SubPlat's engineering manager to request it in the [`#data-help` Slack channel](https://app.slack.com/client/T027LFU12/C4D5ZA91B).

+Grafana dashboards have been moved to [Yardstick](https://yardstick.mozilla.org)

+To obtain edit access for Yardstick dashboards, [see the instructions on the Prometheus and Grafana Confluence page](https://mozilla-hub.atlassian.net/wiki/spaces/CS1/pages/886866077/Prometheus+and+Grafana+Yardstick#How-to%3A-Requesting-editor-access)

 #### Subscription Platform > Logical Subscription(s) explores

 There are currently four Logical Subscription(s) explores: